tanzimmostafa/Lithology_Classification_Ensemble_Learning/README.md

 # Lithology Classification using Ensemble Learning Techniques
 This repository contains the codes for lithology classification using three ensemble learning techniques: XGBoost, CatBoost, and Random Forest.
+I used these to perform a comparative study in Chapter 3 of my Master's thesis: https://www.proquest.com/docview/3240874881

 ## 📌 Project Overview